agda/agda-ocaml/README.md

 The benchmarks depend on [agda-prelude] - so download that and add it to your default libraries.
-You also need to install the "time" package in the Debian OS.
+You also need to install the "time" and "gnuplot" package in the Debian OS.

 [malfunction]: https://github.com/stedolan/malfunction